JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-04-24-modularizationhow.md

 ### Api clean up
 Modularizing an existing app will be quite the challenge and you will uncover dependencies between classes that shouldn't be have been there.
 Cutting these might be non-trivial and could result in splitting classes, introducing adapters,...

 Hence clean up work cannot be avoided while modularizing.
-But try to keep that cleanup work focussed as much as possible to the api of the modules.
+But try to keep that cleanup work focussed as much as possible to the API of the modules.
 Once they are clean/fixed you'll be able to refactor/replace their internals easily later on.

-Also try to aggressively restrict the visibility of the non-public interface to private or internal.
+Also, try to aggressively restrict the visibility of the non-public interface to private or internal.
 This decouples modules and again facilitates doing an internal module clean up later without affecting the rest of the code base.

 Sometimes, however, a simple interface clean up can blow up and result in tons of code changes somewhere.
-At this point it could become impractical to completely clean up the entire interface when all you need at is just to extract a simple module.
+At this point, it could become impractical to completely clean up the entire interface when all you need is just to extract a simple module.

-That's fine, just mark the old api as deprecated and provide a new api next to that one.
+That's fine, just mark the old API as deprecated and provide a new API next to that one.
 Don't be afraid to postpone other problems when you are trying to solve the modularization one.

 ### General code improvements
 While doing all this work, nearly all parts of the code will be touched at some point.
 This generates a unique opportunity to finally do some of the improvements that were on your backlog for quite some time like: